 6.5 mins read.

-According to some surveys, the world is the angriest it’s ever been.
-We do seem to be living in a time of escalating tension, polarization, and discord; but at the same time people are still good at heart, and no one presumably is enjoying this?
+According to some surveys, as well as a casual glance at the internet, the world is the angriest it’s ever been.
+We do seem to be living in a time of rapidly escalating tension, polarization, and discord; but at the same time people are still good at heart, and no one presumably is enjoying this?
 Recognizing we may have an anger problem is the first step to doing something about it, starting with ourselves.
 And the advice Buddha gave transcends all politics.

 Carrying straight on from this article on the three objects, three poisons, and three virtuous roots.